 How to get there: 3.5 hours by car from Los Angeles, CA

-The little town of Lone Pine, CA is located at the southern end of Eastern Sierra and offers tons of spectacular scenery as well as adventurous activities.
+The little town of Lone Pine is located at the southern end of Eastern Sierra and offers tons of spectacular scenery and adventurous activities.
 There are so many fun things to do in Lone Pine that once you discover them, you’ll want to visit again and again!
 One of the top reasons to explore Lone Pine is to climb Mount Whitney, the tallest peak in the contiguous United States.
 You can do it as a backpacking adventure or as a day hike depending on your skills and experience.

 Lone Pine is also situated at the entrance of the Death Valley, so it’s the perfect base from which to visit this desert national park and take in its many attractions, from sand dunes to salt flats and badlands to canyons.
 Also nearby is the photogenic Alabama Hills National Scenic Area, where you can see several dozen natural arches and camp for free.
 There are also many epic hikes around Lone Pine; some of them being high altitude hikes in the Sierra Nevada mountains.